chasseurmic/TWRBorderedView/README.md

 ### Interface Builder

-Just set up TWRBorderedView as the class of any UIView and using the Identity Inspector to set User Defined Runtime Attributes.
+Just set up TWRBorderedView as the class of any UIView and use the Identity Inspector to set User Defined Runtime Attributes.

 The following key paths can be defined: